tryscer/flock/flock-music.md

 ​	“Means he ain’t no drummer,” bellows Besame Mucho.
 ​	Babatunde laughs, a hearty laugh.
 ​	“He ain’t no drummer,” says the woman, “he is a *magician*.
 I’m Vilma, Alice and friends.
 I sing for the band.
 And I’m… happy you brought Edwardo back to us.”
 She has a small voice, like a girl’s.
-​	“I’m Johnny Terry,” says the man with the thick curls.
+​	==“I’m Johnny Terry,” says the man with the thick curls.
 “I’m with the choir, you could say.”
-​	“You guys have a *choir*?”
+​	“You guys have a *choir*?”==
 ​	“Are you convinced yet?”
 Asks Eddie.
 “Or do you guys want to still go see the Seven-Tops?”
 ​	“Hey, why are you like this?”
 Says Mucho.
 “Show some respect.
 Some of these cats can *rock*.”
 ​	“All I’m saying,” says Eddie, “is after the Steam Pillars… I don’t think there’s going to be any of another show.”
 ​	“Are you being metaphorical?”
 Asks Cindy.
 “Have everybody met?
 I’m Cindy and this is my brother Barry and my cousin from New York City Eleanore.”
 ​	I suddenly realize that apart from Eddie, all the people are black, and reflect briefly on how much I’ve grown since this morning.
 I’m tingling with excitement.
-​	“You guys are real musicians!
-With a choir!”
+​	“You guys are real musicians! ==With a choir!==”
 ​	“Just cogs in the machine,” says Mucho.

-Barry comes over, looking very smug.
+​==Barry comes over, looking very smug.
 ​	“So.
 Saw you talking to the brass,” says Eddie.
 ​	Barry puffs his chest.
 “What’s it to you?”
 ​	“Nothing, nothing, nothing.
 I just didn’t know you’re an important guy.”
-​	“Just a cog in the machine,” laughs Barry.
+​	“Just a cog in the machine,” laughs Barry. ===
 ​	“You didn’t seem to me like a cog when you were ordering that cigarette girl around.”
 ​	“Well,” says Barry, suddenly sounding a lot like his father, “sometimes you need to be firm.”
 ​	“You enjoy telling others what to do,” sighs Babatunde.